Thing to Do

-Enjoy spectacular views of the stars, the Milky Way, and more from the comfort of your car.
-If you want to move away from the parking lots and other vehicles, carefully walk along the Cadillac Summit Loop.
+Once at the summit, enjoy spectacular views of the stars as you carefully walk along the Cadillac Summit Loop.
 Bar Harbor, Frenchman Bay, and the Cranberry Islands can also be seen from the trail.

 Cadillac Mountain serves as a good location for night sky photography with paved parking areas to provide stable surfaces for tripods.
-Photos may however be impacted by the lights coming from surrounding towns and vehicles in the parking lot.
+Lights from surrounding towns and vehicles may effect photos.

 Where to Begin